How to create and maintain a great candidate experience

 Once needs have been figured out, you should clearly state them.
 Some employers like to list everything they would prefer a candidate has without being concise on what candidates need to have.

-If they’ve already taken the time to examine weak spots in the business, then you should make sure they will be covered by the new hire.
+If you’ve already taken the time to examine weak spots in your business, then you should make sure they will be covered by the new hire.
 You don’t want to waste the time of a candidate who could be applying to a job they’re more suited to.

 Communication is crucial

-This statement is true for many parts of the hiring and post-hiring process.
+This statement is true for many parts of the hiring and onboarding process.
 When it comes to improving the candidate experience, communication is crucial.

 Employers should be clear about what they’re looking for, but also how the hiring process is expected to go.

-At the very least, an employer should have an automated email set up to let people know their application has been received.
+At the very least, an employer should have an email template set up to let people know their application has been received.
 Don’t leave people wondering.

 Prior to the interview, the employer should review the candidate’s resume, so they can get down to real questions right away.
 You don’t want a candidate to have to read off their career history line by line.